nooga/AcquisitionAPI/README.md

 ## OpenSmogHash (HMAC)

-Entire payload hashed (SHA256) with concatenated Secret at the end.
+Entire payload hashed (SHA256) with concatenated `SECRET` at the end.

 Pseudocode: